Updated summer 2017

 A couple of weeks later it was reported that fighting was continuing in the ‘Hades valley… 60km from Tessalit’.
 This could be the next, even narrower valley to the south of Ametetai in the Tighaghar massif called ‘In Tegant’ on some maps.
 An unusually dense mass of tracks joins the two valleys across the stony hilltops, including the image above right.

-Note: Google sat images in the region may have been updated since this article was written
+Note: Aerial images in the region may have been updated since this article was written

 What is the ‘Adrar des Ifoghas’?